Sunil-Garg/dynamics-365-unified-operations-public/articles/dev-itpro/sysadmin/maintenance-mode.md

 The Dynamics Service Engineering team will move your system into maintenance mode and work with you to complete the configuration updates.
 After the team receives a confirmation from you that the updates are complete, they will remove your system from maintenance mode.

+## Data entity refresh
+After making configuration key changes, it is mandatory to refresh the data entity list in data management to ensure the configuration key changes are synced to data entities.
+More on how configuration key changes impact data entities can be read in the below article.

 ## Troubleshooting
 Errors can be found in Event viewer.